NinadKarlekar/Practical_BscIT_MscIT_Ninad/MscIT/Semester 1/Cloud_Computing/README.md

 ## Prac2B

 2B.
-A client server based program using UDP to find the factorial of the entered number.
+A client server based program using UDP to find the factorial of the entered number. <br>
 **( UDPserverFACT, UDPclientFACT )**
 1. ***UDPserverFACT***
 ```java